CenturyLinkCloud/PublicKB/Cloud Application Manager/Deploying Anywhere/deploying-managing-instances.md

 ### Prerequisites

-An active Cloud Application Manager account.
+* An active Cloud Application Manager account.
+* A provider already configured and synchronized

 ### Instances page